hhdesai98/hhdesai98.github.io/_pages/about.md

 ---

 Hi my name is Harshil Desai.
 I am a current Statistics M.S. student at the University of Washington with interested in Bayesian Inference, Data Science, and Machine Learning.
 Previously, I attended UC Berkeley graduating in 2021 with a B.A. in Applied Mathematics and Statistics with a minor in Data Science.

+I am currently looking for full-time opportunites in the Statistics and Data Science space for January 2024 onwards!
+Please feel free to reach out.